 What Is the Phase

-A pragmatic, science-informed introduction to the Phase — the unified framework for lucid dreaming, out-of-body experiences, and astral projection.
+A pragmatic introduction to the Phase - the unified framework for lucid dreaming, out-of-body experiences, and astral projection.
+What the state is, what it feels like, and why one neutral name beats three loaded ones.

 You wake up at 5 AM.
 You don't move.
 Something feels different - a subtle buzzing in your body, a sense that you're not quite back.
 You try to roll to the side, and suddenly you're standing in your room, looking at your own body still lying in bed.
 Everything is vivid.
 You can feel the texture of the wall, read the titles on your bookshelf, hear traffic outside.
 But you know, with absolute certainty, that you're not physically awake.